 Paul said, “Don’t let anyone look down on you because you are young, but set an example for the believers in speech, in conduct, in love, in faith and in purity” (1 Timothy 4:12).
-Read or listen to this chapter from Work and Rest God’s Way to learn why God would say do not let them despise your youth.
+Paul says young people should set an example in five ways.
+Read or listen to this chapter from Work and Rest God’s Way to learn why God says do not let them despise your youth.

 Table of contents

-- Don’t Let Anyone Look Down on You Because You Are Young
+- First, Don’t Let Anyone Look Down on You Because You Are Young by Setting an Example in Word

 - Grace and Work